gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 The attack was specific:
 Poe's failure was not artistic but moral.
-He failed not because America failed him — but because he failed America, by not being industrious, sober, productive, by not being the kind of artist
+He failed not because America failed him, but because he failed America, by not being industrious, sober, productive, by not being the kind of artist